 Across the University of Otago there are a range of potential study options from managing our workplaces to food safety and human responses to chemicals.
 The following sections show some of the potential papers and supervisors that you could work with during the two-year MSc (Toxicology) course.

-The MSc (Toxicology) is designed to be flexible, you select the papers that interest you and the research supervisor that has the most interesting project.
+The MSc (Toxicology) is designed to be flexible, you select the papers that have the most relevance to your research project.

-We don't expect you to limit yourself to papers or research run through the Department of Pharmacology and Toxicology, staff there just do the administration for the degree.
-We've included some ideas of potential research supervisors below, but the world is your oyster.
+You do not have to limit yourself to papers or research run through the Department of Pharmacology and Toxicology,.
+We've included some ideas of potential research supervisors below, but feel free to approach any supervisor at Otago University and see if they have a project that is examining a toxicological area of interest to you.

 Let us know what you want to do / research / be and we'll help you put your course together!